zsamji/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

 ### Service Level

-This service is available 24/7 with best efforts support, during business hours only, to restart failed systems and address open issues.
+This service is available 24/7.
+We address Q&A's during regular business hours, from 8:30 am to 4:30 pm, Monday to Friday (except for holidays).
+The best way to reach us is #sso [RocketChat](https://chat.developer.gov.bc.ca/channel/sso) channel

 ### Security Reviews